sass/sass/doc-src/SASS_CHANGELOG.md

 * Make sure manually importing the Sass Rack plugin still works with Rails, even though it's not necessary now.

+* Allow Sass to be configured in Rails even when it's being lazy-loaded.

 * Allow identifiers to begin with multiple underscores.

 ## 3.0.0